waku-org/nwaku/.github/ISSUE_TEMPLATE/prepare_release.md

       - [ ] Send and receive messages in a community
       - [ ] Close one instance, send messages with second instance, reopen first instance and confirm messages sent while offline are retrieved from store
     - [ ] Perform checks based _end user impact_
-    - [ ] Ask other (Waku and Status) CCs to point their instance to `status.staging` for a week and use the app as usual.
+    - [ ] Inform other (Waku and Status) CCs to point their instance to `status.staging` for a few days.
+Ping Status colleagues from their Discord server or Status community (not blocking point.)
     - [ ] Ask Status-QA to perform sanity checks (as described above) + checks based on _end user impact_; do specify the version being tested
     - [ ] Ask Status-QA or infra to run the automated Status e2e tests against `status.staging`
     - [ ] Get other CCs sign-off: they comment on this PR "used app for a week, no problem", or problem reported, resolved and new RC